Privacy Policy

 1.4 Who is the Data Protection Officer?

-The Data Protection Officer within RIME is Costa Gregoriou.
-The Data Protection Officer observes compliance with the privacy laws and regulations and is the contact person with the Cyprus Commissioner of Personal Data Protection If you wish to contact our Data Protection Officer please send an email to: accounts@rimeib.com.
+The Data Protection Officer is Costa Gregoriou.
+The DPO monitors compliance with privacy laws and acts as the contact with the Cyprus Commissioner of Personal Data Protection.
+Contact: accounts@rimeib.com.

 2. For which purposes do we collect personal data?